 It’s an optional step to install the Flutter plugin on Android Studio.
-But it helps you if you are developing your Flutter project from Android Studio.
-This also installs Dart plugin which also required for Flutter development.
+But it helps us if we are developing our Flutter project from Android Studio.
+This also installs the Dart plugin which is required for Flutter development.
 This can be done from Android Studio Welcome Window.

 Goto, Configure -> Plugin